 At the end of the day, unclip the battery and fold away the stand.
 The solar panel can then be put away in its bag ready for the next day.

-The SunWorks portable solar panel has a robust aluminium folding stand, and a built-in SunWorks PWM charge controller.
+The SunWorks portable solar panel has a robust aluminium folding stand, and a built-in SunWorks charge controller.
 This charge controller is designed specifically with motorhomes in mind.
 It will protect your battery from overcharge whilst ensuring that the battery receives the maximum charge possible.